ClementCreteur/CriteoHackaton-Mugawatt/README.md

 # CriteoHackaton-Mugawatt
-The code of the connected mug - quickly (and dirtly) develloped in 36h
+The code of the connected mug - quickly (and dirtly) developed in 36h

+This was mainly coded by:
+- Diane Gasselin
+- Christophe Juniet